awsdocs/amazon-redshift-developer-guide/doc_source/r_TRIM.md

 ## Example<a name="r_TRIM-example"></a>

-The following example removes the double quotes that surround the string `"dog"`:
+The following example removes the double quotation marks that surround the string `"dog"`:

 ```
 select trim('"' FROM '"dog"');